kazutomi/xiphqt/cronus/src/com/meviatronic/zeus/pollux/README.txt

 	Features of Pollux's enhanced IDCT:
 	- inplacing.
  	- higher degree of content adaptive calculation.
- 	  Dr. m. m.
-Timothy B. Terriberry pointed out, that this approach is only helpful in case of systems and compilers, which don't have or exploit the SIMD (Single Instruction Multiple Data) computer architecture.
+ 	  Timothy B. Terriberry, Ph.D. pointed out, that this approach is only helpful in case of systems and compilers, which don't have or exploit the SIMD (Single Instruction Multiple Data) computer architecture.